 Post A-Level Course in the first year

 The Post-A-Level course is an intensive course: it develops students' language skills in the use of Russian, translation and oral practice through a series of three weekly classes.
-It also offers students a challenging interdisciplinary introduction to Russian and East European cultures from the ninth century through the present.
+It also offers students a challenging interdisciplinary introduction to Russian cultures from the medieval period through to the present.

-All students in Part 1A, Option B must take the Diagnostic Test that will be offered via Moodle in September before the Michaelmas teaching term begins.
-All students must also attend the briefing meetings for SL1 and SLB1 usually on the Wednesday before the start of Michaelmas term.
+All students in Part 1A, Option B must take the Diagnostic Test that will be offered via Moodle in September before the Michaelmas teaching term begins (more information on the test is given below).
+All students must also attend the briefing meetings for SL1 and SLB1 usually held on the Wednesday before the start of Michaelmas term.
 The meeting dates, times and locations etc. will be sent to students.
 Students should check their emails regularly as they will receive details for attending from their Directors of Studies or alternatively they can contact the Slavonic Studies Secretary.
 [Please note that timings of meetings are subject to change.
 Students and Directors of Studies are asked to refer to the start of term arrangements as listed in the Faculty's information packs or contact the Slavonic Studies Office]

 Language Work